secretstartups/handbook/content/teamops/everyone-contributes.md

 Giving agency begins in the most typical of places.
 Video calls are a natural part of day-to-day work for many knowledge workers, yet cultural expectations about presenteeism and attentiveness may restrict agency.
 GitLab explicitly documents that [it's OK to look away](https://about.gitlab.com/company/culture/all-remote/meetings/#9-its-ok-to-look-away) during meetings and that no one should be embarrassed to occasionally ask for something to be repeated.
 By creating a culture where people are free to manage their own time and attention, they're able to direct energy on a minute-by-minute basis to execute.
 No one's path to execution looks the same.
 It may involve breaks to connect with friends, taking a walk outside, or watching a recording of a meeting during a more suitable time.
 {{% /details %}}

 ## Directly responsible individual (DRI)

 In organizations practicing TeamOps, every project or decision has a single [directly responsible individual (DRI)](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/).
 Assigning this person is crucial.
 The DRI is the person solely responsible for a project's success or failure.
 To be clear: that person isn't responsible for doing all of the work; the DRI is simply the ultimate decision-maker.

-This decision-making model [combinines beneficial dynamics from both hierarchical and consensus-guided organizations](https://about.gitlab.com/company/culture/all-remote/management/#separating-decision-gathering-from-decision-making).
+This decision-making model [combines beneficial dynamics from both hierarchical and consensus-guided organizations](https://about.gitlab.com/company/culture/all-remote/management/#separating-decision-gathering-from-decision-making).
 It opens decisions to a wider collection of voices and perspectives while avoiding unclear expectations and delays that might result from having too many people involved in reaching a conclusion.

 Leaders must foster a culture where DRIs are empowered, able to [escalate to unblock](/handbook/values/#escalate-to-unblock), and willing to share their ideas in the open.
 This unlocks the team's highest potential.
 A successful DRI should consult and collaborate with all teams and stakeholders and welcome input from a broad range of diverse perspectives as they form their thoughts.

-It's important to note that TeamOps still allows flexibility for team members to [disagree, commit, and disagree](/teamops/everyone-contributes/#disagree-commit-and-disagree), but it reduces the risk that disagreement or dissent will prevent a [bias for action](/handbook/values/#bias-for-action).
+It's important to note that TeamOps still allows flexibility for team members to [disagree, commit, and disagree](/handbook/values/#disagree-commit-and-disagree), but it reduces the risk that disagreement or dissent will prevent a [bias for action](/handbook/values/#bias-for-action).

 {{% details summary="Example of DRI" %}}
 **Example 1:** [Learning & Development team member owns decisions related to her result metrics](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/24)

 A member of GitLab's Learning & Development team was responsible for [developing mental health awareness content](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/24).
-Given that she was the one doing the work, and her result metric was the one impacted, she was given latitude to be the Directly Responsible Individual.
+Given that she was the one doing the work and was responsible for her results, she was given latitude to be the Directly Responsible Individual.
 This enabled her to make fast decisions about content type and structure, as opposed to waiting for a more senior person to sign off or appoint her as the lead for this piece of work.
 {{% /details %}}

 ## Push decisions to the lowest possible level